How does this medication work? What will it do for me?

 Two forms of effective birth control must be used during treatment with ledipasvir–sofosbuvir and ribavirin and for 6 months after stopping therapy.
 During this time, women will have monthly pregnancy tests to ensure they are not pregnant.
 Tell your doctor immediately if you or your partner becomes pregnant while using this medication.

-Breast-feeding: It is not known if ledipasvir - sofosbuvir passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: It is not known if ledipasvir–sofosbuvir passes into breast milk.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children younger than 12 years of age.